Raymond Ochoa

+Raymond Ochoa (born October 12, 2001) is an American actor.
+He is best known as Arlo in The Good Dinosaur (2015).

+Early life

+Ochoa was born on October 12, 2001, in San Diego, California.
+He is the younger brother of actors Ryan, Rick, and Robert Ochoa, and is of Mexican, Filipino, Italian, Irish and Russian-Jewish descent.

+Career

+Acting career

-Raymond Ochoa (born October 12, 2001) is an American actor He has appeared in various commercials, television shows and movies including roles in 10 Items or Less, Merry Christmas, Drake & Josh, and the lead character, Arlo, in the Pixar film The Good Dinosaur.
+He has appeared in various commercials, television shows and films including roles in 10 Items or Less, Merry Christmas, Drake & Josh, and the lead character, Arlo, in the Pixar film The Good Dinosaur.
 He has also made a number of video game appearances with his most recognizable being Gabriel Garcia in The Walking Dead: A New Frontier.

-Biography

-Ochoa was born on October 12, 2001 in San Diego, California.
-He is the younger brother of actors Ryan and Robert Ochoa.
-He is of Mexican, Filipino, Italian, Irish and Russian-Jewish descent.

 In 2007, he starred in commercials for Betty Crocker, Verizon FiOS, and Chevrolet.
 He made his debut by playing Manuelito, a minor role in the television series 10 Items or Less in 2006.
 He appeared in the television series Cold Case, and Hank.

+Musical career

-Ochoa is in the band Ochoa Boyz, formed by him and his brothers Ryan, Rick, and Robert.
+Ochoa is in the band Ochoa Boyz, formed by him and his three brothers Ryan, Robert, and Rick since 2012.

-His ancestry includes Mexican, Filipino, Italian, Irish, and Russian Jewish.
-Ochoa has one son, Raymond Michael Ochoa, who was born in December 2021.
+Personal life

+Ochoa has been in a relationship with Cecilia Ramirez since March 2020.
+Together they have one son who was born on November 27, 2021.